 The Federal Water Pollution Control Act, also known as the "Clean Water Act" ("CWA") and analogous state laws impose restrictions and strict controls with respect to the discharge of pollutants, including spills and leaks of oil, into federal and state waters.
 The discharge of pollutants into regulated waters is prohibited, except in accordance with the terms of a permit issued by the EPA or an analogous state agency.
 Obtaining permits has the potential to delay the development of oil and natural gas projects.
 In addition, federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with discharge permits or other requirements of the CWA and analogous state laws and regulations.
 On August 29, 2023, the EPA published a final rule clarifying the federal jurisdictional reach over waters of the United States ("WOTUS") and conforming the definition of WOTUS with the U.S. Supreme Court's interpretation in its Sackett v.
 EPA decision.
 The scope of jurisdiction under the CWA includes (a) waters (i) currently used, or that were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide; (ii) the territorial seas; or (iii) interstate waters, and (b) only wetlands that have a "continuous surface connection" with those traditional waters.
 "Continuous surface connection" means when there is no clear demarcation between traditional "waters" and wetlands, which is a narrower construction of applicable wetlands than years prior, thereby eliminating some of the wetlands previously covered.
+On March 12, 2025, EPA issued guidance on the proper implementation of "continuous surface connection" under the definition of WOTUS.
+The guidance narrows wetlands jurisdiction to waters adjacent to WOTUS, "which generally means traditional navigable waters, or a relatively permanent body of water connected to a traditional navigable water," and to wetlands with a "continuous surface connection to a requisite covered water making it difficult to determine where the water ends and wetland begins."
 In the wake of the Sackett decision, several states have developed their own wetlands policies or regulatory programs to address discharges to intra-state waters that may no longer be regulated as WOTUS.
 Spill prevention, control and countermeasure plan requirements imposed under the CWA require appropriate containment berms and similar structures to help prevent the contamination of WOTUS in the event of a hydrocarbon tank spill, rupture or leak.
 In addition, the CWA and analogous state laws require individual permits or coverage under general permits for discharges of storm water runoff from certain types of facilities.
 The Oil Pollution Act of 1990, as amended, or "OPA," amends the CWA and establishes strict liability and natural resource damages liability for unauthorized discharges of oil into WOTUS.
 OPA requires owners or operators of certain onshore facilities to prepare Facility Response Plans for responding to a worst-case discharge of oil into WOTUS.
 EPA and various states also impose permitting requirements for the disposal of produced water by underground injection.
 As these requirements increase and become more strict, they could result in an increase in the costs to manage and dispose of wastes, which could increase the costs of Boaz Energy's operations.